Drawing character sketches

 In order to continue my mission to draw all the time and fill up more sketchbooks in 2016, I’ve been busy working on a new theme of drawings each week.
 At the end of the week, it’s nice to have lots of new drawings and a full page illustration.
 And I’m learning how to draw so many new things this year, which is really exciting!

-My theme for September is backyard wildlife, so week 38 in my animal art series features the white-tailed deer.
+My theme for October is national parks wildlife, so week 44 in my animal art series features a caribou and moose.

 Terri